Michaeluser/PKS_B-course/lab-practices/week-02/lp2.md

 ## Task 1

 Analyze captured network traffic to understand headers at different protocol layers (Ethernet, IP, TCP/UDP, etc.).
 Follow the instructions and examine the headers of the selected frames at all layers.
 You can use [help guide](./analyze_frames.pdf) that contains the structure of the headers.
-Replace the value with the corresponding protocol/flag name, if possible.
+Replace the value with the corresponding protocol acronym/flag name, if possible.

 1. Examine packet no. 2 in [trace-26](./pcaps/trace-26.pcap):